-IMPORTANT: The only fuel additives approved by BRP for use in your Evinrude outboard are 2+4® fuel conditioner and Evinrude Fuel System Cleaner.
+IMPORTANT: Only use fuel additives approved by BRP for your outboard.
 Use of other fuel additives can result in poor performance or engine damage.

-Evinrude 2+4 fuel conditioner will help prevent gum and varnish deposits from forming in fuel system components and will remove moisture from the fuel system.
-It can be used continuously and should be used during any period when your engine isn't being operated on a regular basis.
-Its use will reduce spark plug fouling, fuel system icing and fuel system component deterioration.
+Evinrude/Johnson 2+4 fuel conditioner will help prevent gum and varnish deposits from forming in fuel system components and will remove moisture from the fuel system.
+It can be used continuously and should be used during any period when your engine is not being operated on a regular basis.
+Its use will reduce spark plug fouling, fuel system icing, and fuel system component deterioration.